 At the Paris climate Summit nearly 200 countries recognized that the world must be prevented from going beyond a 1.5 degree increase in temperature.
 Many of these nations have already started plans to significantly reduce carbon emissions from dirty fossil fuels.
 With a narrow window of opportunity before us, Climate scientists say we must transition to clean energy by reducing fossil fuel use by a minimum of 80% by 2050.
 More than ever, it is now possible to make this transition.

 Why then, are fossil fuel companies continuing to use taxpayer money to improve or build new infrastructure?
+This is why in Oregon, the Boardman Natural Gas Plant and Jordan Cove must be stopped. (the blue links will take you to a page where you can sign a petition to try to stop these plants.).
 This locks us into using fossil fuels for another 50 years.
 Even worse, We now have a glut of both oil and natural gas.
 As countries phase out fossil fuels, some economists say there will be “stranded assets”.
 Do we want to use taxpayer dollars to subsidize a dying industry?

 Why Natural Gas Isn’t Really Clean

 Yes, Natural Gas burns cleaner, but the distribution and extraction or “fracking” of natural gas often leaks methane, which is 25 times more heat trapping over a 100 year period.
 Even worse, in the first 20 years, it is 84 times more deadly.
 Any benefit from leaving coal behind is lost, perhaps even made worse.
 Studies show that many cost effective technologies are available to reduce leaking methane, but policies are lacking to enforce them in an industry that shows little interest in regulation.
 (Bradbury, et al, 2013, Harvey, Gowrishshankar and Singer, 2012 IEA 2012b } The following describes why use of natural gas must be considered with great care.